coptit/coptit-bot-old/README.md

 ---
 ## Contributing
 - Fork the project, create a branch, modify the file and commit.
+- Submit the pull request.

+## Convensions
 > For commit convension we follow [Conventional Commits.](https://www.conventionalcommits.org/en/v1.0.0/)

-- Submit the pull request.

 > For changelog convension we follow [keep a changelog .](https://keepachangelog.com/en/1.0.0/)